Primary Chronicle: Archaeological findings

 For centuries after the Chronicle’s creation, the legend's factuality was subject to extensive debate.
 Many historians, antiquarians, and archaeologists had attempted to determine the actual location of Vladimir's conversion by synthesizing textual evidence of the Chronicle with material evidence from Crimea.
-Their efforts became known in the realms of historical discipline as the “archaeology of the Korsun legend.”
+Their efforts became known in the realms of historical discipline as the "archaeology of the Korsun legend."
 This search culminated under Archbishop Innokentii's diocesan administration (1848–57), when in the ruins of Chersonesos, archaeologists unearthed the foundations of three churches and determined that the one containing the richest findings was allegedly used for the baptism of the Kievan Prince.
 The unearthed material evidence proved sufficient to pinpoint the real location of the legend's events with reasonable accuracy.

-In the early 1860s, the Eastern Orthodox Church began construction of The Saint Vladimir Cathedral in Chersonesos, which has been destroyed on three separate occasions after first being erected and was renovated each time thereafter.
+In the early 1860s, the Eastern Orthodox Church began construction of The Saint Vladimir Cathedral in Chersonesos, which has been destroyed on three occasions after first being erected and was renovated each time thereafter.
 The cathedral last faced destruction during the October Revolution and was not restored until the fall of the Soviet Union.
 It has been argued that by honoring Vladimir the Great and his contribution to the Eastern Orthodoxy, the cathedral serves the purpose of validating Russia's historical ties with the Crimean Peninsula, the accounts of which are preserved by the Chronicle.